stevecochrane/Mar-Koochooloo/README.md

-Mar Koochooloo (that's "little snake" in Farsi) is an iteration of the [snake game](https://en.wikipedia.org/wiki/Snake_(video_game_genre)) for [Playdate](https://play.date) with ten levels and a "gentle" mode for new players.
+Mar Koochooloo (that's "little snake" in Farsi) is an iteration of the [snake game](https://en.wikipedia.org/wiki/Snake_(video_game_genre)) for [Playdate](https://play.date) with nine levels and a "gentle" mode for new players.

 I created the game for my daughter Darya and collaborated with my extremely